Trump: Russia questions leak 'disgraceful'

 He later tweeted on Tuesday morning: "It would seem very hard to obstruct justice for a crime that never happened."

-The special counsel is also looking at whether the president unlawfully tried to obstruct the inquiry.
+The special counsel is looking into Russia's efforts to interfere in the 2016 US election, whether there was any collusion between the Kremlin and Mr Trump's election campaign and whether the president unlawfully tried to obstruct the inquiry.

-The list reportedly ranges from questioning the president's motivations in firing former FBI director James Comey last May to his treatment of Attorney General Jeff Sessions after his recusal from the Russia investigation.

-Mr Mueller also plans on asking Mr Trump about his election campaign's possible co-ordination with Russia, according to the New York Times, which said it obtained the list from someone outside of the president's attorneys.
+Mr Mueller was appointed special counsel following Mr Trump's firing of FBI director James Comey last May.

 The president insists there was no collusion between his election campaign and the Russians.